Shaun-T-Brown/Summer_school/README.md

 ```
 etc

 ## Downloading simulations

-There are a number of large of larger simulations that are used in Session 3.
-You can either download all of the simulations, or only the Dark matter only ones.
+There are a number of larger simulations that are used in Session 3.
+Depending on the time and disk space available you can either download all of the simulations of only the DM only ones.

-For all simulations (~ 15Gb) you can download them with the following commands
+For all simulations (~ 16 Gb) you can download them with the following commands
 ```
 wget -c https://virgodb.cosma.dur.ac.uk/public/dc-brow5/Summer_school/simulations/All_simulations.tar.gz
 tar -xzvf All_simulations.tar.gz
 ```

-Alternatively, if you only want to download the DM only simulations (~ 4.4 Gb) then do the following
+Alternatively, if you only want to download the DM only simulations (~ 5 Gb) then do the following
 ```
 wget -c https://virgodb.cosma.dur.ac.uk/public/dc-brow5/Summer_school/simulations/DMONLY_simulations.tar.gz
 tar -xzvf DMONLY_simulations.tar.gz
 ```